It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 You either go all-in or you stay out of the game.

-One of the fastest ways to grow your blog is through networking.
-It’s amazing what can happen when you build relationships with other bloggers in your niche.
+One of the best ways to grow your blog is through outreach.
+It’s amazing what can happen when you show up in the communities where you’re audience is already hanging out and help them.

-I used to be of the mindset that I could do all of this alone.
-That I could generate my own traffic, find my own audience, and in general grow at the speed that I wanted.
+I used to be of the mindset that I could do all of this behind the scenes.
+That I could generate traffic, find my own audience, and in general grow at the speed that I wanted while still remaining mostly anonymous.

-Unfortunately, what really happened was that all of the other blogs around me grew faster and saw more success because they helped each other out.
+Unfortunately, what really happened was that all of the other blogs around me grew faster and saw more success because they were out there doing outreach.
+They were in the comments section on YouTube accounts, they had their own communities on social media.
+They were on Quora answering questions.

 This can be a bit tough for introverts but nobody is saying you need to get on the phone and reach out to people.
-Building relationships can easily start over email.
-Blogging is a great job for introverts.
+Doing outreach is really satisfying once you get past the discomfort of talking to people.
+You might even find that you aren’t so introverted after all!

 Are you prepared to have months where you don’t have enough money to cover bills?
 It’s a possibility with your blog.
 Having a good month doesn’t guarantee the next month will be just as good.